Optical Coherence Tomography

 OCT uses technology that is similar to that of a CT scan of internal organs.
 With the scattering of light it can rapidly scan the eye to create an accurate cross-section.
 Each layer of the retina can be evaluated and measured and compared to normal, healthy images of the retina.

-The OCT exam takes about 10 to 20 minutes to perform in your doctor’s office, and usually requires dilation of the pupils for the best results.
+The OCT exam takes about 10 minutes to perform in your doctor’s office, and usually requires dilation of the pupils for the best results.
+We use the latest model, the Zeiss Cirrus 6000, which was released in late 2019.

 A fundus photograph is a specialized form of medical imaging.
 Using a customized camera with high-powered lenses that are mounted to a microscope, photographs are taken of the back of the eye by focusing light through the cornea, pupil and lens.
 Fundus photographs are used to identify or monitor a wide variety of ophthalmic conditions.